RomanistHere/RomanistHere/README.md

 - 🎓 Bachelor's degree in Mathematics
-- 🔭 around 10 years of experience in my area
+- 🔭 Around 10 years of experience in my area
-- ⚡ Around 40 finished and ongoing projects.
+- ⚡ More than 40 finished and ongoing projects.
 Intention to make the Internet better

 - 💼 Check info about me here: [https://romanisthere.dev/](https://romanisthere.dev/md/about-me)
 - 🎉 Connect on [LinkedIn](https://www.linkedin.com/in/romanist/)